Check back soon for 2020 dates!

-Our Video Game Design camp is designed to introduce middle and high school students to computer programming and video game design.
-Computers are an incredible tool and the use of computers will continue to grow throughout the 21st century.
-Even if your student is not interested in a career as a computer programmer, learning to program will allow your student to think computationally, which in turn can lead to better performance across all disciplines.
+Our Minecrafter camp is designed to introduce students to computer programming, computer coding and video game design.
+Computers are an incredible tool and the use of computers will continue to increase.
+Even if your student is not interested in a career as a computer programmer, learning to program will allow your student to think in creative ways.

 Session topics and activities include: